mondeja/pymarketcap/README.rst

 `coinmarketcap <http://coinmarketcap.com/>`__ API and website.
 Consist of a cythonized scraper and API wrapper built with libcurl, but is posible to compile a lightweight version with standard ``urllib`` library instead.
-Actually, only works in Python≥3.6.
+Only works in Python≥3.6.

 .. code:: diff